 The Urban Heat Ready Project was launched in February 2020.
 The project is guided by staff and consultants and is stewarded through the work of an advisory and steering committee.

 Phase 1: Project Preparation (February – May 2020)

 Phase 2: Planning for Engagement (June – July 2020)

 Phase 3: Community Engagement (August – October 2020)

 Phase 4: Reflection and Action Planning (November – April 2021)

 Phase 5: Community Engagement (May – September 2021)

 Phase 6: Project Wrap Up and Legacy Building (October – February 2022)

-See form below to sign up for Urban Heat Ready News & Updates.
+Check back for additional opportunities, or use the form below to sign up for Urban Heat Ready News & Updates.

 For more information about this project, please contact the project team at firstname.lastname@example.org.